 According to its website: "The Extraordinary Chambers in the Courts of Cambodia (ECCC) is a special Cambodian court which receives international assistance through the United Nations Assistance to the Khmer Rouge Trials (UNAKRT).
 The court is more commonly referred to by the more informal name the Khmer Rouge Tribunal or the Cambodia Tribunal."

-Note that the "World Constitutions Illustrated" database in HeinOnline includes current (1993) and past versions of the Cambodian Constitution in English-language translation.
+The "World Constitutions Illustrated" database in HeinOnline includes current (1993, as amended to 2014) and past versions of the Cambodian Constitution in English-language translation.

-The Comparative Constitutions Project contains an English translation of the Cambodian Constitution (1993, revised 2008).
+The Comparative Constitutions Project contains an English translation of the Cambodian Constitution (1993, as amended to 2008).
 This website also allows for cross-constitutional comparisons across a broad array of topics.

 Cambodia has a number of legal norms with a specific hierarchy amongst them.
 Open Development Cambodia describes these norms and also organizes them by topic and type.
 Note that, in general, English-language translations of Cambodian law may not be official.